hupkit/hupkit/README.md

 alias hk=~/.hubkit/bin/hubkit
 ```

-Now run `hk diagnose` to check if everything is working correctly.
+Now run `hk self-diagnose` to check if everything is working correctly.
 If all is green you are ready to use HubKit!

 ### Special note for Windows users